 As the construction industry continues to look for new and innovative technologies that can cut costs and ensure timely development for advanced projects, it becomes increasingly clear that the information we derive from data will be one of the most potent forces for advancing construction in the future.
 By increasing the number of things we know on the construction site, we can better prepare for the things we don’t always remain cognizant of—like unseen hazards and the specific work patterns of our employees.
-In this article, the contractor attorneys in Mobile, AL at Cotney Construction Law will discuss some of these innovations and the effect they will have on contractors in the near future.
+In this article, the Birmingham contractor attorneys at Cotney Construction Law will discuss some of these innovations and the effect they will have on contractors in the near future.

 3D Laser Scanners